LnxRls/RmvElemsUsingMnMdDiff/README.md

 The iterative elimination process helps identify whether the dataset exhibits one of the following behaviors:

 * Case 1 (Convergence to Minimal number of Data Elements): The absolute difference between mean and median decreases monotonically until only two elements remain
-* Case 3 (Stabilization around a Threshold): The difference fluctuates around a near-constant value despite continued data element removals, suggesting residual structure in the data
+* Case 2 (Stabilization around a Threshold): The difference fluctuates around a near-constant value despite continued data element removals, suggesting the presence of some inherent structure in the data
-* Case 2 (Hybrid Behavior): A combination of Cases 1 and 3, where an initial decline is followed by stabilization, indicating a transition in data structure
+* Case 3 (Hybrid Behavior): A combination of Cases 1 & 2, where an initial decline is followed by stabilization, indicating a transition in data structure

 This method provides a data-driven alternative to conventional outlier removal, particularly useful in non-parametric or distribution-agnostic situations.